 jdb -attach localhost:5005.

-- Our IntelliJ plugin has built-in debugging support
+Our IntelliJ plugin has built-in debugging support.

 Bazel’s code description

-Bazel is organized in several parts:
+Bazel is organized as follows:

-- Client code in
+- Client code is in

-src/main/cppprovides the command-line interface.
+src/main/cppand provides the command-line interface.

-- Protocol buffers in
+- Protocol buffers are in

-- Server code in
+- Server code is in

-- Java native interfaces in
+- Java native interfaces are in

 Searching Bazel’s source code